chusma-dot/chusma-dot/README.md

 - 👀 I’m interested in trading, bots, scrapping, AI on matrix, Deep Learning
 - 🌱 I’m currently learning Pyhton, M (Matlab), C#, JavaScript
 - 💞️ I’m looking to collaborate on different proyects
-- 📫 How to reach me on Twitter @chusmatarratas
+- 📫 How to reach me on samuelmorenoarce2109@hotmail.com